JoeyTada/JoeyTada/README.md

 - 👋 Hi, I’m @JoeyTada
-- 👀 I’m interested in Computing integration
+- 👀 I’m interested in web, app, and game development.
-- 🌱 I’m currently learning programing I at MRU
+- 🌱 I’m currently learning at MRU in a computer science related course.
-- 💞️ I’m looking to collaborate on MRU
+- 💞️ I’m looking for internship opportunities.
 - 📫 How to reach me: joetad353@gmail.com

 <!---